HomeBlogArizona AFI Guide: How to Complete the Affidavit of Financial Information

 This is often the most time-consuming part of the AFI.
 The form requires you to itemize your monthly living expenses across more than 40 separate line items, which are grouped into seven main categories:

-• Housing and Utilities: Mortgage or rent, property taxes, electricity, water, gas, and phone bills.
+• Housing and Utilities: Mortgage or rent, property taxes, homeowner's insurance, electricity, water, gas, trash, internet, and phone bills.
+If you own your home, include HOA fees and any maintenance costs.

-• Food and Household Supplies: Groceries, cleaning supplies, and other household necessities.
+• Food and Household Supplies: Groceries, cleaning supplies, paper goods, and other household necessities.
+Be realistic.
+The average Arizona household of two spends $500-700 per month on groceries.

-• Healthcare: Health insurance premiums, co-pays, and other medical costs not covered by insurance.
+• Healthcare: Health insurance premiums (your share, not the employer-paid portion), co-pays, prescriptions, dental, vision, therapy, and any recurring medical costs not covered by insurance.

 Part 6 & 7: Assets and Debts